Preventing Root Diseases: Pre-Planting, Planting and Post-Planting Tips

-Monday, April 12, 2021 | Troy Buechel
+Tuesday, October 19, 2021 | Troy Buechel

 Root diseases can lead to considerable losses in crops, increased fungicide applications and reduced crop quality.
 There are several useful tips that, when followed, will help improve the growing environment to reduce potential root disease outbreaks.

-- Remove all plant debris, weeds and growing medium from the greenhouse as they harbor root diseases.
+Remove all plant debris, weeds and growing medium from the greenhouse as they harbor root diseases.

-- If possible, cover soil floors with landscape fabric or concrete to minimize fungal spore movement from the soil into the greenhouse environment.
+If possible, cover soil floors with landscape fabric or concrete to minimize fungal spore movement from the soil into the greenhouse environment.

 Disinfect tools that come in contact with plants as well as potting benches, potting machines and flat fillers to kill disease inoculum.

 If they must be reused, soak in a product containing quaternary ammonium, hydrogen dioxide, hydrogen peroxide or peroxyacetic acid compounds, or use bleach to kill pathogens.
 Remove all growing medium from the pots first and soak for at least 30 minutes or as the label instructs.
 Change the solution often and remember to rinse with plain water.

-- Discard old plants that did not sell as they may harbor root disease pathogens.
+Those that did not sell may harbor root disease pathogens.

-- Do not reuse the growing medium as it may be contaminated, which could explain why some plants looked poor and did not sell.
+Do not reuse the growing medium as it may be contaminated, which could explain why some plants looked poor and did not sell.